facebookresearch/mvfst-rl/README.md

 2. [torchbeast](https://github.com/facebookresearch/torchbeast), a PyTorch implementation of asynchronous distributed deep RL.
 3. [Pantheon](https://github.com/StanfordSNR/pantheon), a set of calibrated network emulators.

+### MTEnv API

+If your objective is to experiment with new RL algorithms on congestion control tasks, you are encouraged to switch to the [mtenv](https://github.com/facebookresearch/mvfst-rl/tree/mtenv) branch.

+That branch implements in particular an [MTEnv](https://github.com/facebookresearch/mtenv)-compatible API that makes it easy to define a multi-task environment and interact with it, independently of the more complex IMPALA-based learning framework this project is based on.

 ### Asynchronous RL Agent

 ![alt text](figures/rl_agent.png "RL Agent")